Charring: Charring and fire protection

 Charring is an important process in the combustion ignition of solid fuels and in smouldering.
 In construction of heavy-timbered wood buildings the predictable formation of char is used to determine the fire rating of supporting timbers and is an important consideration in fire protection engineering.
 If a wood column is of large enough diameter, during a structure fire its exposed surface will be converted to char until the thickness of char provides sufficient insulation to prevent additional charring.
 This layer then serves to protect the remaining structurally sound core of wood, which can continue to carry the building loads if appropriately designed.

 Wood preservation

 Charring is also a technique used for wood preservation.
 In Japan this traditional technique is called yakisugi or shō sugi ban.

 Legal definitions

 Charring had a special meaning under the common law of England.
-Under that system, the crime of arson required charring of a dwelling—actual damage to the fiber of the material from which the structure was built—and not mere "scorching" or damage to the surface, or to surface coverings such as carpets and wallpaper.
+Under that system, the crime of arson required charring of a dwelling—actual damage to the fiber of the material from which the structure was built—and not mere "scorching" or damage to the surface or surface coverings such as carpets and wallpaper.